OGRECave/ogre-attic/trunk/PlugIns/PCZSceneManager/docs/readme.txt

 NOTE: In the PCZSM, sky rendering (domes, boxes, planes) is associated with a specific zone.
-For example, if the user has a building on a terrain, the sky should be associated with the terrain (i.e. the "outdoors") using the function PCZSceneManager::setSkyZone(zone).
+For example, if the user has a building on a terrain, the sky could be associated with the terrain (i.e. the "outdoors") using the function PCZSceneManager::setSkyZone(zone).
 This tells the PCZSM to only draw the sky when the designated zone is visible.  (i.e. only draw the sky when the 'outdoor' zone is visible).
+Usually, the Sky should be associated with the default zone (which is usually used as the "all encompassing exterior zone").

 CREATING PORTALS: